NeuroTorch/NeuroTorch/tutorials/mnist/README.md

 In this application we are using NeuroTorch to classify the MNIST dataset or the Fashion-MNIST dataset.
-In the folder you can find the jupyter notebook [tutoriel.ipynb](tutoriel.ipynb) which contains a simple tutorial on how to use NeuroTorch for image classification.
+In the folder you can find the jupyter notebook [tutorial.ipynb](tutorial.ipynb) which contains a simple tutorial on how to use NeuroTorch for image classification.

 For the one who want more statistical information about the dynamics of NeuroTorch on classification task, you